ALASdoo/accessliaison/content/english/blog/eaa-compliance-how-to-prepare-for-the-deadline.md

   btn_link: 'https://calendly.com/vilmos/meet'
 ---

 Many businesses may discover a gap between the current accessibility of their digital product or service and compliance with the European Accessibility Act (EAA) requirements.
-With the **deadline of 28th June 2025** fast approaching, this might seem like an impossible task.
+Closing this gap might seem like an impossible task.

 Don’t go searching for quick fixes just yet\!
 In this article, we’ll help you plan and execute web accessibility practices like a pro.
 Anyway, when law is considered, there are no shortcuts to ensuring the accessibility of websites and apps.
-The right methodologies and choosing a reliable ally can secure you compliance by the deadline.
+The right methodologies and choosing a reliable ally can secure you compliance.

 For more information about the EAA, read our first blog post from this series: [EAA Compliance: Understanding the scope and the impact on web accessibility](/blog/eea-compliance-understanding-the-scope-and-the-impact-on-web-accessibility/)